GMDevDept/TendouAris/README.md

 2. Rename .env.sample to .env and fill in the values
 3. Rename prompts.sample.py to prompts.py and fill in the values

-4. (Optional) To enable New Bing language model, export cookie from bing.com to /srv/bing/cookies.json (sample provided from format reference)
+4. (Optional) To enable New Bing language model, export cookie from bing.com to /srv/bing/cookies.json (sample provided for format reference)

 5. Build docker container